ricebear-org/ricebear-org.github.io/discord.md

 Supporter benefits and their availability may change at any time, for any reason.

-For Tier 1, the following perks will be given, at a rate of 2.50-4.99 USD per 2 months:
+For Tier 1, the following perks will be given, at a rate of 2.50-4.99 USD per month:

-- Ability to request **a single** custom voice/text channel that would not usually be approved, with a custom name, a choice of bitrate (voice channels only) and an optional, configurable whitelist to pick the users who can access your channel.
-The maximum bitrate that a custom voice channel can have is 64 kbps.
+- Ability to request **a single** restricted voice/text channel (defined as a channel not joinable by any Ring 4), with a custom name, a choice of bitrate (voice channels only) and a configurable allowlist to pick the users who can access your channel.
+The maximum bitrate that a restricted voice channel can have is 64 kbps.

 - Access to X channels with 128 kbps (can let non-Supporters join by dragging them into the channel).